The Tales from Sanctuary City

-All three films were directed by Ricard Cussó (who also wrote the first film), produced by Kristen Souvlis and Nadine Bates (the owners of Like a Photon Creative) and distributed by Odin's Eye Entertainment.
-The first film received generally negative reviews from critics, and the final two received mixed to positive reviews.
+The first three films were directed by Ricard Cussó, with the fourth by Cussó and Tania Vincent.
+The fifth film was written and directed by Tania Vincent making her the first woman in Australia to write and direct an animated feature.
+The first film was distributed by R & R Films, and the next two were distributed by Odin's Eye Entertainment; however, as of 2025, the company's films were distributed by Maslow Entertainment.
+The first film received generally negative reviews from critics, and the following three received mixed to positive reviews.

 Films

-Like a Photon Creative launched the franchise with a trilogy of animated feature films.
-They were backed and funded by Screen Queensland and Screen Australia, and distributed by Odin Eye's Entertainment.
-The films were directed by Ricard Cussó and produced by Like a Photon's Kristen Souvlis and Nadine Bates.
+Like a Photon Creative launched the franchise with feature films, starting with The Wishmas Tree in 2020.
+They were backed and funded by Screen Queensland and Screen Australia.

-The Wishmas Tree (2019)
+The Wishmas Tree (2020)

 A young possum's misguided wish for a white Wishmas unintentionally freezes her entire hometown of Sanctuary City and threatens the lives of all who live there.
 Before the magical Wishmas Tree dies, she must undertake a journey into The Wild in order to reverse the damage she caused and save the city.

 Pre-production started in September 2018 and animation in January 2019.
 It had its world premiere at the Brisbane International Film Festival on 5 October 2019, and was released in Australian theatres on 27 February 2020.

 Combat Wombat (2020)

-Lazy wombat Maggie Diggins becomes Combat Wombat, Sanctuary City's new superhero after she begrudgingly saves a citizen from falling to his death.
-However, her rising stardom displeases local superhero Flightless Feather, who hatches a plan for Maggie's demise.
-But in the process, Maggie uncovers a conspiracy that could put the city in grave danger, and it is up to her to expose it.
+Lazy wombat Maggie Diggins becomes Combat Wombat, Sanctuary City's new superhero after she begrudgingly saves a citizen from falling to his death, but her rising stardom displeases local superhero Flightless Feather, who hatches a plan for Maggie's demise.
+Maggie uncovers a conspiracy that could put the city in grave danger, and it is up to her to expose it.

 Combat Wombat was released in Australian theatres on 15 October 2020.
 It had a limited release to 42 screens.

-Daisy Quokka: World's Scariest Animal (2020)
+Daisy Quokka: World's Scariest Animal (2021)

 The unbearably adorable, eternally optimistic Quokka named Daisy has an impossible dream – to win the World's Scariest Animal competition of Sanctuary City.

-The film had its world premiere at the Children's International Film Festival (CHIFF) in Australia on 28 November 2020, and opened in theatres with a limited release in Australia in January 2021 due to the impact of the COVID-19 pandemic on cinemas.
+The film had its world premiere at the Children's International Film Festival (CHIFF) in Australia on 28 November 2020, and opened in theatres with a limited release in Australia on 4 February 2021 due to the impact of the COVID-19 pandemic on cinemas.
 The film received generally mixed to positive reviews from critics.

-Future

-Although the trilogy has concluded, Like a Photon has stated there is a possibility for further spin-off films.
+Combat Wombat: Back 2 Back (2024)

+A sequel to the 2020 original, titled Combat Wombat: Back 2 Back, was released in Australian theatres on 29 February 2024.

+The Sloth Lane (2024)

+The film had its world premiere at the Annecy Animation Film Festival in France on 10 June 2024, and opened in theatres in Australia on 25 July.

+The Lost Tiger (2025)

+The Lost Tiger premiered at the Brisbane International Film Festival on 26 October 2024, followed by Australian theatres on 27 February 2025.